 - Get the contact information of anyone that witnessed the incident.

 Yes, if you have suffered a needlestick injury because of medical negligence, you can make a claim.
 Such injuries can be very traumatic.
-After all, when we go to hospital, we expect to get the treatment we need to get better.
-We do not expect to suffer a further illness or injury because of a mistake made by a healthcare professional.
+After all, when we go to the hospital, we expect to get the treatment we need to get better.
+We do not expect to suffer further illness or injury because of a mistake made by a healthcare professional.
 Examples of medical negligence range from needles not being disposed of correctly to used needles being used again.
 Such cases could be grounds for syringe injury claims.

 Who you make your needlestick injury compensation claim against depends on where your accident happens.
 Generally, though, the local council oversees most public places, and so you will be making your claim against the local authorities.
 Such cases can happen if there has been a needle that has been reported and ignored or should have been disposed of and hasn’t been.
 If you’d like more information on syringe injury claims after a needlestick injury in a public place, don’t hesitate to contact our team.

 Yes, if you have suffered a needlestick injury at work, you can make a claim for needlestick injury workers compensation.
 Although such incidents do usually happen in medical environments, they can occur in environments outside of the healthcare sector.
 Please do not be deterred – you can make a claim no matter where you work.
 When it comes to making a successful claim, you need to prove that your lawyer has failed to adhere to the legal requirement they have to provide a safe and healthy working environment.
 There are many ways they could do this, from failing to carry out risk assessments to a lack of training.
 And any of these errors could result in you suffering a needlestick infection injury.